 Democracy in Crisis: Learning from the Past

-The 2016 election and its aftermath were particularly low moments in American politics.
-Bitter and differing views of what constitutes truth have resulted in a deeply polarized electoral process.
-Current research indicates that the significant increase in partisanship has interfered with our ability as a nation to address and resolve the complex issues facing us.
-In short, American democracy is in crisis.
 This seminar will focus on U.S. democracy and will use a series of case studies of major events in our national history to explore what happened and why to American democracy at key pressure points.
-This historical exploration should shed light on how the current challenges facing American democracy should be handled.
+This historical exploration will shed light on how the current challenges facing American democracy should be handled.

 Our basic text is “Democracy: A Case Study” by David A. Moss (Harvard, 2017), which examines situations when American democracy grappled with tough public-policy issues.
 Each case study raises questions facing key decision makers.
 In the process, the case studies explore the development of the institutions of our democracy and how they operate in practice.